vuvictor1/CatnMouse-Game/README.md

 # CatnMouse
 A cat chasing mouse game.

 Inpsired by Cops and Robbers, the cat (red) will continually chase an ai mouse (white) until caught.
-The user can control the cat with left and right arrow keys.
+The user can control cat using left and right arrow keys.

 ***Controls***
 ```